rust-lang/book/src/ch10-03-lifetime-syntax.md

 You might see suggestions to use the `'static` lifetime in error messages.
-But before specifying `'static` as the lifetime for a reference, think about whether the reference you have actually lives the entire lifetime of your program or not.
-You might consider whether you want it to live that long, even if it could.
-Most of the time, the problem results from attempting to create a dangling reference or a mismatch of the available lifetimes.
+But before specifying `'static` as the lifetime for a reference, think about whether the reference you have actually lives the entire lifetime of your program or not, and whether you want it to.
+Most of the time, an error message suggesting the `'static` lifetime results from attempting to create a dangling reference or a mismatch of the available lifetimes.
 In such cases, the solution is fixing those problems, not specifying the `'static` lifetime.

 ## Generic Type Parameters, Trait Bounds, and Lifetimes Together